NIIR Project Consultancy Services announces a book titled “Food Projects & Agriculture Based Business Ideas for Startup”

-New Delhi, 26 July 2018, NIIR Project Consultancy Services released a book titled ‘55 Most Profitable Micro, Small, Medium Scale Food Processing (Processed Food) Projects and Agriculture Based Business Ideas for Startup’ which provides a comprehensive information on Food Processing businesses.
+New Delhi, 30 July 2018: NIIR Project Consultancy Services announces a book titled ‘55 Most Profitable Micro, Small, Medium Scale Food Processing (Processed Food) Projects and Agriculture Based Business Ideas for Startup’ which gives a comprehensive information on Food Processing businesses.

 About NIIR Project Consultancy Services